 When it comes to negotiating, the busier the person is and the more preparation you’ve done, the easier it is going to be for you to win the deal.

-See, the person you are meeting with probably knows that these problems exist.
-They just have never been able to get around to really figuring out what was wrong.
+See, the person, let’s say it’s a he, you are meeting with probably knows that these problems exist.
+He just has never been able to get around to figuring out what was wrong.
 His boss has probably been complaining about sagging ecommerce sales.
 He’s just too damn busy to do anything about it…let alone analyze the issue to the level you have.

 Busy people suffer from the “blank page syndrome.”
 They simply don’t have the mental capital to invest in figuring out how to solve these new problems as they are already overloaded.
 You, however, are their solution.

 Key takeaway: The reason I am able to close million dollar deals isn’t because I am a better sales person or negotiator than you.
-Instead it’s because I do my homework.
-I come into a company and tell them exactly what I am going to do and I lay out the whole process.
+It’s because I do my homework.
+I come into a company, tell them exactly what I am going to do and lay out the whole process.
 Yes, they can steal it and not hire me, and it’s actually happened, but in most cases companies are too lazy to do that.
-You can’t be worried about that and you just need to make sure you laid everything out so they won’t have any major objections.
+You can’t be worried about that.
+You just need to make sure you laid everything out so they won’t have any major objections.

 Why acting like a punk pays off

 Listen, you don’t have to wait for a big client to call you to use this strategy.
 You can approach the big client yourself.